JoshDavies/Bank-tech-test/README.md

 However, normal binary floating point arithmetic introduces errors because of the conversion between base 10 and base 2.
 e.g. 1.2 - 1.1 => 0.09999999999999987
 BigDecimal guards against such edge cases.

+The 'Printer' class was originally called 'Statement' but was changed to better reflect the classes functionality.
+(As the class does not store the data, it only prints to the terminal.)

+The next step will be to remove the 'attr_reader', as I realise it unnecessarily exposes the 'transaction' and 'balance' instance variables for test purposes.
+The tests should test behaviour rather than changes in state!